 This is where knowing Casino Hold'em strategy comes in: each player needs to decide whether to fold or call.

 Any active player and the dealer then has to make the highest value Poker hand using their hole cards and the community cards.

-Casino Hold'em rules state that the dealer must have a pair of fours or better for their hand to qualify.
+Casino Hold'em rules state that the dealer's hand be a pair of fours or better to qualify.